My Best Tips to Master the Discussion in the VCE French Oral Exam

 3. Don’t Be Afraid to Repeat or Paraphrase

+Following up on the previous point: don't be scared to repeat yourself.
 Examiners are multitasking: listening, taking notes, thinking of follow-up questions, and assessing your grammar and pronunciation all at once.
 It’s easy for them to miss small details.

 That’s why repeating or paraphrasing key information is actually a smart strategy.
 It reinforces your ideas and ensures your message is understood, even if parts are missed.